SafeMarket/old/readme.md

 To get started with SafeTrade simply install the firefox/mozilla add-on.
 Right-click anywhere on the page and select "SafeTrade".
 Complete your settings and save.

-When you see a `manifest` that you'd like to explore, highlight the manifest then right click.
-In the menu that pops up you should see a `Load Manifest` option.
-Finish your purchase then send the receipt to the vendor.
+When you see a [manifest](#manifest) that you'd like to explore, highlight the manifest then right click ande select the `Load Manifest` option.
+Finish your purchase then send the [receipt](#receipt) to the vendor.
 Your receipt and message are automatically encrypted using PGP, so there's no need to encrypt it again.

 ##Vendors Guide

 To get started with SafeTrade simply install the firefox/mozilla add-on.
 Right-click anywhere on the page and select "SafeTrade".
 Complete your settings and save.
 Then head to the Products page and add your products and save.

 When you finish, go to the Manifest page.
-Copy your manifest and paste it wherever buyers might find you.
+Copy your [manifest](#manifest) and paste it wherever buyers might find you.

+Over time, buyers will send you [receipts](#receipt).
+Highlight receipts then right click and select `Load Receipt`.
+Make sure the products/prices are to your satisfaction.
+If something is wrong, you can refund the order.
+If you're willing to accept the order, click withdraw.

 ##Terminology